FrankJaco/homeassistant-wwino-addon/docs/index.md

 -    Clicking **A-Z** or **Z-A** will toggle the list’s alphabetical sort order.
 Selecting **Edit** switches the list to manual mode, allowing you to reorder items to your liking by **drag-and-drop** using the **three-dot menu**.

--    Clicking Wine List opens the full Wonderful Wino main GUI.
+-    Clicking **Wine List** opens the full Wonderful Wino main GUI.

+-    The Total Bottles Count shows the total number of bottles in your collection.
+It's entity is `sensor.wwino_total_bottles`.

--    The Unique Wine Count shows the total number of individual wines and comes directly from the todo.my_wine entity.
-Each line in the ToDo list represents a wine of a specific vintage, with the quantity of each wine tracked within its entry.
+-    The Total Unique Wine Count shows the total number of individual wines/vintages and comes from the `sensor.wwino_unique_wines`.

 ### ToDo List Entry Details